 Velvet #3 eBook Ed Brubaker Steve Epting Elizabeth Breitweiser

 This is the final volume in 3-part international spy story that takes place in the early 1970s.
-The first two volumes were quite good, but I've knocked down the final a bit because of two problems:
+The first two volumes were quite good, but I've knocked down the final a bit because of two problems:1) There is a well known politician who is unfairly smeared in here as part of a plot device.
+Someone who is very strong in American history will pick up on this and probably be equally bothered by it;

 2) The conclusion to the piece - the reason for the framing and pursuit of Velvet - is extremely unsatisfying.
 I question whether or not Brubaker actually plotted out the whole story before he wrote it out, or if he figured it out as he was writing.
 It seems like the latter, particularly because of the strong start and week finish.